bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Interceptors
 An interceptor is used to inject logic upon a stage in the lifecycle of a model such as saving, reading, deletion.

-As interceptors are classes, all impelentation class conventions apply.
+As interceptors are classes, all implementation class conventions apply.
 Additionally all interceptors must be suffixed with **Interceptor**

 			Example: 	OrderEntryValidationInterceptor